TokenMarketNet/ethereum-tokens/KYC.rst

 * Their back office system can interact with smart contracts.
 Libraries to interact include `Populus (Python) <http://populus.readthedocs.io/>`_, `Web3.js (JavaScript) <https://github.com/ethereum/web3.js/>`_

-* KYC partners create their own Ethereum address (private key, public key pair) for the operations and hold minimal Etheruem balance required for these operations
+* KYC partners create their own Ethereum address (private key, public key pair) for the operations and hold minimal Ethereum balance required for these operations

 Partner enrollment
 ==================

-* KYC partner contacts token contract owner and reports their Ethereum public key (address) they are going to use for the clearance
+* KYC partner contacts the token issuer and reports their Ethereum public key (address) they are going to use for the clearance

 * Token issuer registers the partner through `addKYCPartner` function

 * After this KYC partner can call `freezeAccount` and `clearAccount` functions to signal they have cleared a particular Ethereum address holder and have KYC documentation available for her

 About TokenMarket
 =================